mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

 ---------------------

-let's start with a code example from the program example1.cpp:
+Let's start with a code example from the program example1.cpp:

 ```
     int main()
     {
-        char *var = new char[1024};
+        char *var = new char[1024];
         return 0;
     }
 ```